mh-cbon/changelog/README.md

 - review and edit the new `next` version in `changelog.yml`
 - run `changelog finalize --version=x.x.x` to rename `next` version to its release version
 - run `changelog md --out=CHANGELOG.md` to generate the new changelog file
-- run `changelog md --only=x.x.x` to get a the new version changelog and copy it somewhere else.
+- run `changelog deb --only=x.x.x` to get a the new version changelog and copy it somewhere else. tbd.

 ### intermediary changelog file

-To work `changelog` use an intermediary `changelog.yml` file.
+To work `changelog` uses an intermediary `changelog.yml` file.

 Like this,